Dineshkumar013/Deep-Learning-with-tensorflow-and-Keras/README.md

 this is a python program which uses tensorflow and visualises the image and predicting the thing correctly we use cifar dataset from the tensorflow.....with the help of cnn

-check this link to view the project:
+The CIFAR10 dataset contains 60,000 color images in 10 classes, with 6,000 images in each class.
+The dataset is divided into 50,000 training images and 10,000 testing images.
+The classes are mutually exclusive and there is no overlap between them. check this link to view the project:

 https://colab.research.google.com/drive/10xXd0wNrvpdJbWfkwApEDiLK-JN7BDHV?usp=sharing